tqtrungse/omango/README.md

 This is a concurrency library.<br />

-The crate provides a lock-free bounded single-producer-single-consumer channel and multi-producer-multi-consumer channel.<br />
+The crate provides a lock-free bounded and unbounded single-producer-single-consumer channel and multi-producer-multi-consumer channel.<br />

-The channels are simple, lightweight, fast and safe in multithreading environment.
+The queues are simple, lightweight, fast and safe in multithreading environment.
-It is faster than [std::mpsc::sync_channel](https://github.com/rust-lang/rust/tree/master/library/std/src/sync/mpsc) and other open source's bounded queue ([ringbuf](https://github.com/agerasev/ringbuf), [flume](https://github.com/zesterer/flume), [crossbeam-channel](https://github.com/crossbeam-rs/crossbeam/tree/master/crossbeam-channel)). <br/>
+It is faster than [std::mpsc::sync_channel](https://github.com/rust-lang/rust/tree/master/library/std/src/sync/mpsc) and other open source's bounded queue ([rtrb](https://github.com/mgeier/rtrb), [flume](https://github.com/zesterer/flume), [crossbeam-channel](https://github.com/crossbeam-rs/crossbeam/tree/master/crossbeam-channel)). <br/>

 ## Table of Contents